JeffersonEdoseghe/Analyzing-International-Debt-Statistics/README.md

 # Analyzing-International-Debt-Statistics
 Humans take debts to manage their necessities.
-A country may also take debt to manage its economy.
+A country may also take debt to drive its economy.
 For example, infrastructure spending is one costly ingredient required for a country's citizens to lead comfortable lives.
 The World Bank is the organization that provides debt to countries.

 ***